Where is Florianopolis

 in a foreign culture such as this can be bewildering

-for many, who end up feeling frustrated because they
+for some, who can feel frustrated because they may

-miss out on tons of great experiences that local culture
+miss out on some of the great experiences that local culture

 has to offer by staying isolated in their particular